 Accessible Boating at the River’s Best Location

-A sunset swim in nearby Haverstraw Bay, a five-minute ride from the Croton Yacht Club.
+A sunset swim off Croton Point, a five-minute ride from the Croton Yacht Club.
 Photo by Roger Cunha.

 What We Offer